Kate O'Mara: Personal life

+She acknowledged that she shared some blame for her marital troubles, noting that she was too independent and challenging of authority, despite liking the idea of a “knight in shining armor” to sweep her off her feet from time to time.
+She also said that she appreciated men with a sense of humor.
+“I prefer blond men ...
+But when it comes to physical attraction it’s very difficult to pinpoint ...
+I think the most important thing is a sense of humour: If a man can make me roar with laughter he'll definitely find himself on my welcome list.
+And if he's tall, blond, and has the bonus of a sense of humour, he'll be on my priority list.
+And by tall, I don't mean a giant.
+With my height, a bloke of 5ft.10ins is real tall!"

-Speaking about her bouts of depression, later in her life, O'Mara said: "...
-I've since learnt a cure for depression: listening to J.S.
+Speaking of her bouts of depression, later in her life O'Mara said: "I've since learnt a cure for depression: listening to J.S.
 Bach and reading P.G.
 Wodehouse.
 This got me through the break-up of my second marriage 17 years ago.
 The great thing about Wodehouse is that his books are full of romantic problems and yet so hilarious that it puts things in perspective ...
 I'm not frightened of dying, but I love the countryside so much and I'm going to miss it.
 I'd like to be out in the wind and the trees for ever."

 Death

-O'Mara died on 30 March 2014 in a Sussex nursing home, aged 74, from ovarian cancer.
-She left a £350,000 estate, bequeathing £10,000 to the Actors’ Benevolent Fund and, after the funeral and legal fees, the remainder to her younger sister Belinda Carroll, a former actress.
+O'Mara died on 30 March 2014 in a nursing home, in Worthing, Sussex, aged 74, from ovarian cancer.
+She left a £350,000 estate, bequeathing £10,000 to the Actors' Benevolent Fund and, after the funeral and legal fees, the remainder to her younger sister Belinda Carroll, a former actress.